peoplma/slacktipbot/README.md

 "!tipbot addresses" - lists all registered users' addresses and their balances

-"!tipbot tip username coin amount" - tips user indicated amount to their address
+"!tipbot tip username amount coin" - tips user indicated amount to their address.
+Subamounts such as bits or satoshi are not accepted.

 "!tipbot make it rain (coin, amount)" - tips everyone registered a share of indicated amount.
-Amount must be the last word in the command
+Amount must be the last word in the command.
+Subamounts such as bits or satoshi are not accepted.

 "!tipbot withdraw amount coin address" - withdraws indicated amount to indicated address.
-Address must be the last word listed in command
+Address must be the last word listed in command.
+Subamounts such as bits or satoshi are not accepted.

 "!tipbot help" - links to this readme